nextgis/docs_ngcom/source/webmap_create.rst

 Read more about Web map web client :ref:`here <ngw_webmaps_client>`.

 .. warning::
     We do not recommend turning on more than 1 :ref:`WMS layer <ngcom_wms_layer>` on Free/Mini plan and 3 WMS layers on Premium plan.
-Otherwise slow connections with external WMS servers might use up all available similtaneous connections, slowing down considerably (or stopping altogher) the rendering of the Web map and making :ref:`admin console <ngw_admin_interface>` unavailable.
+Otherwise slow connections with external WMS servers might use up all available similtaneous connections, slowing down considerably (or stopping altogher) the rendering of all your Web maps and making :ref:`admin console <ngw_admin_interface>` unavailable.

 Add a description and map legend
 --------------------------------

 #.
 Open :ref:`Resource group <how-to-manage-data-storage>` containing the Web map;
 #.
 Click on **Update** (pencil icon) next to your Web map;
 #.
-Switch to **Description** tab, set descriptive text, hyperlinks and insert map legend image via URL or paste it from the clipboard;
+Switch to **Description** tab, set descriptive text, hyperlinks and insert a map legend image via URL or paste it from the clipboard;
 #.
 Click on **Save** button;
 #.
 Display Web map.
 Menu bar with **Description** button (*info* icon) is located on the left side of the workspace.
 Information presented there reflects the description you've just set;
 #.
 To share Web map with the description open, copy the link from your browser address bar.
 The link should end with **panel=info**.
 Clicking on such a link will load a Web map with description opened.